vfrico/kge-server/README.md

 This repository provides a setuptools `setup.py` file to install the library on your system.
 It is pretty easy.
-Simply make `sudo python3 setup.py install` and it will install *automagically* all the needed dependencies.
-It is recommended to run into an `anaconda` distribution, in order to have some of great libraries like numpy.
+Simply make `sudo python3 setup.py install` and it will install the library.
+Maybe some extra dependencies are required to run into your system, if so, you can execute this to get them all installed:

+    conda install scikit-learn scipy cython

+And if you are using normal python3:

+    pip3 install numpy scipy pandas sympy nose scikit-learn

-But the recommended way to get all the things working is to execute into the docker environment.
+But the recommended way to getthe REST service working is to execute into the docker environment.
 You only need to have installed `docker` and `docker-compose` in your system.

-Go to images folder, execute `docker-compose up` and you will have a server on the port `localhost:6789` ready to listen HTTP requests.
+To run the service, go to images folder, execute `docker-compose up` and you will have a server on the port `localhost:6789` ready to listen HTTP requests.

     cd images/
     docker-compose up -d